jfalameda/rust-math-parser/README.md

-# A simple programming language interpreter written in rust
+# A simple interpreter written in rust

 A math parser implemented using top-down operator precedence parsing.